nebulaeonline/microauthd/README.md

 microauthd is currently not yet ready for production use.
 It has a LOT of rough edges right now.
 The code is functional and has been tested in a few scenarios, but it is most definitely not ready for production use.
 There is no documentation yet, either.

 Please read on to understand its current capabilities, design philosophy, real-world security posture, known limitations, and how it will evolve toward a production-ready release.

+Understand that this is **NOT A PRODUCTION READY SYSTEM**.
+It is not even suitable for testing in production-like environments yet.
+It is a work in progress.

 ---